pazzo83/QuantLib.jl/README.md

 ```julia
 Pkg.clone("https://github.com/pazzo83/QuantLib.jl.git")
 ```
+Note: only supports versions of Julia 0.6 and up

 The package essentially contains the main QuantLib module and two sub-modules for various time-based and math-based operations.
 Below is a fairly up-to-date status of what is included.